luke-biel/CommonDataLayer/docs/rfc/configuration_service.md

 * `view_definition` }|-- `(schema_id, version)`

-Structure assumes existence of `data-materializer`, and when `data-materializer` would be introduced this structure can change.
 `repository_type` refers to distinction between `TIMESERIES` and `DOCUMENT_STORAGE`, and is necessary when validating payloads, as different kinds of repositories have slightly different message formats.

+`schema-registry` must also contain repository mapping information.
+We will use simple key-value table,

+`schema_id` -> `repository_id`

+Schema must start accepting new routes, namely registration and removal of a repository, from now on.

 ### Configuration Service
 `configuration-service` would replace `SR` functionality of serving repository metadata.

-All `command-service`s would need to receive additional config: `CONFIGURATION_SERVICE_URL`.
-Once started `CS` would send a request to `configuration-service` with it's metadata in order to `register`.
-Such request would consist of:
-* repository database - a string
-* repository type - a string/enum
-* repository_id - a uuid
-A command service would start listening on port/topic/etc. provided in response to register request.

-For each repository registration request `configuration-service` would add an entry to it's DB.
-For each `repository_id` `configuration-service` stores:
-* human readable name (eg. postgres-document-1)
+On startup, all CDL services query `configuration service` for config using `CONFIGURATION_URL.` Repository services would identify themselves using `repository_id.` `repository_id` is not unique and could be shared between multiple replicas of given service.
+`command-service` and `query-service` belonging to one repository should share one `repository_id.`

+The final goal is to move most environment variables away from CDL services into a static, global database - `configuration service.`:

+* Global config:
+    * communication method
+* Data router config:
+    * Message broker
+    * Input topic
+    * Broker group id
+    * Error reporting channel
+    * Cache capacity
+    * Parallel task limit
-* ingestion means (address/topic/queue)
+    * Monotasking
+* Query router config:
+    * Cache capacity
+    * Input port
+* Command service config (depending on communication method global):
+    * Message brokers
+    * Ordered input topics
+    * Unordered topics
+    * Consumer group_id/tag
+    * Grpc port
+    * Parallel task limit
+    * Database connection params (We should we fine if we kept these in repos though)
+* Query service (both):
-* egestion address
+    * Input port
+    * Database connection params (Same as above)

+This would leave `data-router` and `query-router` with variables:
-* repository type
+* CONFIGURATION_URL
-* repository database
+* SCHEMA_REGISTRY_URL

-`configuration-service` allows users to declare `schema_id`s connected to given repository.
-Such connection dictionary would be keyed on `schema_id` to decrease lookup latency and would require connection between `schema` and `repository` to be many-to-one.
+Same goes for `command-service` and `query-service`, with addition of `REPOSITORY_ID`.

-All configuration in `configuration-service` should be backed by some database (we can consider sled here, however we should implemented a wrapper over it, so features like replication are shared between `configuration-service` and `schema-registry`).
+All configuration in `configuration-service` should be backed by some database (we can consider sled here, but we should implement a wrapper over it, so features like replication are shared between `configuration-service` and `schema-registry`).
 It needs to support replication and disk backups.

 `configuration-service` should support `--import` and `--export` flags as current `schema-registry` does.